Use the configuration wizard of the Alert management system to define a new NAM alert.

 - Application user experience

-This alert monitors application user experience for all measurement sources: probe, browser, enterprise, backbone synthetic, last mile and private last mile synthetic.
+This alert monitors application user experience for all measurement sources: probe, browser, enterprise.

 - Internetwork traffic